Nisarg153/Netflix_Clone_Using_Kubernetes_DevSecOps_Project/README.md

 1. **Configure CI/CD Pipeline in Jenkins:**
 - Create a CI/CD pipeline in Jenkins to automate your application deployment.
+- if you are following the video then you can copy and paste the pipeline from https://github.com/N4si/DevSecOps-Project/blob/main/README.md
 Certainly, here are the instructions without step numbers:

 **Install Dependency-Check and Docker Tools in Jenkins**